 The main feature of Vanquis Bank's range of credit cards is the way that, although the initial credit limit given to new customers is low (from as little as £150 up to a maximum of £1,500), it is reviewed every five months and can increase up to a maximum of £4,000.
 The rationale, presumably, is that it incentivises people to make their payments on time and use the card sensibly in order to qualify for these regular hikes.
 However, this feature comes at a price: the representative APR on the cards is typically between 29.95% to 39.9%.

 Advantages of Vanquis Bank

-- It has excellent reviews, with 85% of nearly 22,000 people on Trustpilot rating it as "excellent".
-Overall, it scored 4.7 out of 5.
+- It has excellent reviews, with 82% of over 28,000 people on Trustpilot rating it as "excellent".
+Overall, it scored 4.4 out of 5.
 There is specific praise for the simplicity of the application process and good levels of customer service.
 Vanquis emphasises the fact it has a UK-based customer service operation with long opening times.

 - The capacity to increase your credit limit gradually over time may motivate some customers to act more responsibly when it comes to paying off the monthly balance.
 This is supported by the capacity to set up text alerts when payment is due.